Laura Marling: 2014–2017: Short Movie and Semper Femina

-2018: LUMP
+2018: Lump

-In 2018, Marling announced that she would be recording an album with Mike Lindsay of the band Tunng, under the name LUMP.
+In 2018, Marling announced that she would be recording an album with Mike Lindsay of the band Tunng, under the name Lump.
 Prior to releasing an album, the duo released two singles, "Curse of the Contemporary" and "Late to the Flight".
-On 1 June 2018, LUMP released its self-titled debut album.
+On 1 June 2018, Lump released its self-titled debut album.
 Marling provided the vocals and lyrics, while Lindsay played most of the instruments on the album.

-2020–2021: Song for Our Daughter and second LUMP album
+2020–present: Song for Our Daughter, second Lump album and Patterns in Repeat

-On 5 April 2020, Marling announced the upcoming release of her seventh solo album via an Instagram post, also releasing a song off the album, "Held Down", at midnight.
-Song for Our Daughter was released on the 10 April 2020.
-The album, which had been set for release in August 2020, was released early, in part due to the COVID-19 pandemic.
+Marling duetted with the Radiohead guitarist Ed O'Brien on "Cloak of the Night" on his debut solo album, Earth, released in 2020.
+On 5 April, Marling announced her seventh solo album via an Instagram post, and released a song, "Held Down", at midnight.
+Song for Our Daughter was released on 10 April.
+The album, which had been set for release in August, was released early, in part due to the COVID-19 pandemic.
 The pandemic also caused Marling to cancel many 2020 tour dates.

 The songs from the album featured predominately in several notable online performances including Live at the Union Chapel: live-streamed on 6 June 2020, with a selection of songs being pressed to limited edition vinyl.
 The performance was described by NME magazine as 'taking lockdown gigs to heavenly new heights'.
-The Lockdown Sessions was recorded at Marling's home in April 2020 and released as part of Rough Trade's albums of the year in December, and the 6 Music Festival: her 'headline' solo performance on 26 March 2021 that also included a performance of a new track, titled "The Shadows".
+The Lockdown Sessions was recorded at Marling's home in April 2020 and released as part of Rough Trade's albums of the year in December, and the BBC Radio 6 Music Festival: her 'headline' solo performance on 26 March 2021 that also included a performance of a new track, titled "The Shadows".

 On 22 March 2021, Marling announced dates for a UK tour in October 2021 performing the songs from Song for Our Daughter live for an audience for the first time.

-On 5 May 2021, Marling announced that the follow-up album to her collaboration with Mike Lindsay as LUMP, will be released on 30 July, entitled Animal.
-The announcement came with the release of the lead single, sharing the same name.
+On 5 May 2021, Marling announced the follow-up album to her collaboration with Mike Lindsay as Lump, entitled Animal, along with the release of the lead single of the same name.
+The album was released on 30 July by Partisan and Chrysalis Records.

+Following the birth of her daughter in 2023, Marling began writing and recording her eighth album, Patterns In Repeat, in London.
+With themes centred on motherhood, relationships, and parenting, the album was released on 25 October 2024.

 Acting

-Marling co-stars in the short film "Woman Driver", which was filmed in Marfa, Texas, and directed by Chris Perkel.
+Marling co-stars in the short film Woman Driver, which was filmed in Marfa, Texas, and directed by Chris Perkel.
 The movie was shot and edited in 72 hours.
 Marling later won "Best Actress" at the 72-Hour National Film Challenge.
 The film was shown at the London Short Film Festival on 14 January 2015 and premiered on Vimeo the following month.
 The film also featured new music from Marling.